Integration of Buprenorphine into HIV Primary Care Settings: Tools from the Integrating HIV Innovative Practices Program

 Tool for HIV/AIDS clinical programs who are considering integrating opioid addiction treatment using buprenorphine.
 Chapters cover background and rationale, lessons learned from the HRSA SPNS Initiative, and information for prescribers and clinic managers.

-This curriculum provides physicians with the information they need to educate their clinic staff and other stakeholders about integrating medication-assisted treatment (MAT) with buprenorphine into HIV primary care.
-It provides a detailed overview of buprenorphine within clinical settings, from the legal requirements for implementation to step-by-step procedures for prescribing and administering buprenorphine.
+This provides physicians the information needed to educate clinic staff and stakeholders on integrating medication-assisted treatment (MAT) with buprenorphine into HIV primary care.
+It also provides a detailed overview of buprenorphine within clinical settings, from the legal requirements for implementation to step-by-step procedures for prescribing and administering buprenorphine.

 Webinar: Clinical Aspects of Buprenorphine Therapy